EithonNetwork/EithonDocs/README.md

 ### 2.2 (2015-07-08)

+* CHANGE: The documents are now stored in the folder "txt-files"
 * CHANGE: Now always shows the first page when the command is entered without a page number
 * BUG: Now shows subcommands if no subcommand was given.